 The muscles that are jacked when doing a close grip push-up are the following:

-The biceps also play an active role during a close grip push-up.
-The biceps are used in close grip push-ups very effectively.
-They're commonly used to pull the upper arm towards the torso, but they also have arole in stabilizing the shoulder joint during this movement.
+The biceps also play an active role during a close grip push-up and have arole in stabilizing the shoulder joint during the movement.

 As described above, doing close grip push-ups requires you to be in alignment.
 So, where should your feet be?